ayman-albaz/Scikit-Learn-Tensorflow-example-for-beginners/README.md

 4. We have <100k samples.

-5. It looks like we have to use [Linear SVC](https://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html).
+5. It looks like we have to use [Linear Support Vector Classification (SVC)](https://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html).
     * And we will also be using [K-Nearest-Neighbors](https://scikit-learn.org/stable/modules/neighbors.html)